cs2113-s23/cs2113-s23.github.io/syllabus.md

 ### Participation/Attendance

 Participation is worth 1% of your grade.
-You earn participation credit by attending lecture and lab.
+You earn participation credit by attending lecture.

 ## Submission/Late Work Policy